Professor of Religion and Old Testament/Hebrew Bible

 RLG 326H The Roots of Rabbinic Judaism and Early Christianity

-Before the Bible: the Liturgical Body and the Formation of Scripture in Early Judaism (New York: Oxford University Press)
+Before the Bible: the Liturgical Body and the Formation of Scripture in Early Judaism (New York: Oxford University Press, 2018)

 Early Jewish Prayers in Greek, co-authored with Pieter van der Horst (Commentaries on Early Jewish Literature, Berlin: Walter DeGruyter, 2008).

-She is the editor of the Deuterocanonical volumes for the new commentary series, Illuminations (Eerdmans) and is writing the commentary on the book of Judith for that series.
-She serves on the editorial boards of the Catholic Biblical Quarterly, Journal for the Study of Judaism, Toronto Journal of Theology, and the JSJ Supplement series.
+I am the editor of the Deuterocanonical volumes for the commentary series, Illuminations (Eerdmans) and am writing the commentary on the book of Judith for that series.
+I serve on the editorial boards of the Journal for the Study of Judaism, Toronto Journal of Theology, and the JSJ Supplement monograph series.